Skip to Content

 Mother and daughters playing musical statues

 All you need is some music and a space to dance.
 Play the music and stop it every now and again.
-You and your child must both freeze as soon as the music stops.
+Everyone must freeze when the music stops.

 4. I Went to the Zoo and I Saw a…